Eline Slagboom: Education

-Slagboom attended Christelijk Lyceum in Delft, graduating in 1978, before continuing to Leiden University for her Bachelors (1979) and Masters (1985) degrees in biology, followed by a Ph.D. focusing on Genomic Instability and Aging (1993) from the same institution.
+Slagboom was born in 1960 in Dordrecht, the Netherlands.
+She attended Christelijk Lyceum in Delft, graduating in 1978, before continuing to Leiden University for her Bachelors (1979) and Masters (1985) degrees in biology.
+She finished her Doctor of Philosophy (Ph.D.) from the same institution, focusing on Genomic Instability and Aging (1993), with a doctoral thesis entitled Genomic instability and aging.